K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Material and methods

-where $H$ is the Hermitian transpose, $\eta$ is a regularization parameter, $\mW$ is the loss weighting derived above (see eq. \eqref{eq:w_mask}) and $\mB \in \{\mB_i\}_{i=1,...,180}$ is a band sampling operator (see Corollary \ref{W_proof}).
-Here, $\text{CNN}_\theta$ describes the network contained within one block (one iterate) of the unrolled network $f_\theta$.

-The network is trained end-to-end and the loss is computed using the output of the last network layer, as in \cite{aggarwal2018modl}.
-However, in contrast to the (unweighted) image-domain loss of \cite{aggarwal2018modl}, here the network is trained using the proposed weighted $\ell_1$ \emph{k}-space loss, formulated by,
+where $H$ is the Hermitian transpose, $\eta$ is a regularization parameter, and $\mB \in \{\mB_i\}_{i=1,...,k}$ is a band sampling operator (see Corollary \ref{W_proof}). $\text{ResNet}_\theta$ describes the network contained within one block (one iterate) of the unrolled network $f_\theta$.
+The network is trained end-to-end, and the loss is computed using the output of the last network layer.